pbudiman/springboot-challenge/README.md

 ## Endpoint

 `/user/{accountNumber}` <br/>
-where accountNumber sets the number of accounts to return.
+where accountNumber sets the number of oldest user accounts with zero followers to return.

 ## To Run Test
 Run `mvn test` or go to `microservice/src/test` and execute each tests manually.